Seanforfun/Seanforfun.github.io/Deep Learning.md

 ## Haze removal(Jan, 2018 - June, 2018)
 ### Introduction
-We are using a new convolutional neural network "GMEAN" to create a End-to-end haze removal network.
+We are using a new convolutional neural network "GMAN" to create a End-to-end haze removal network.
 We feed the network hazed images and we can get the clear result directly.
-According to our results, we get the PSNR for 28.189dB and MSE for 0.964 on [RESIDES](https://sites.google.com/view/reside-dehaze-datasets/reside-%CE%B2) out door dataset.And our results on indoor evaluation dataset for PSNR and mse are 20.527dB and 0.8081 repectively.
+According to our results, we get the PSNR for 28.189dB and MSE for 0.964 on [RESIDES](https://sites.google.com/view/reside-dehaze-datasets/reside-%CE%B2) out door dataset.
+And our results on indoor evaluation dataset for PSNR and mse are 20.527dB and 0.8081 repectively.

 ![Imgur](https://i.imgur.com/HfPpj6Q.png)